My ACP Decisions Overview and Security Primer

 There are two ways an organization can enroll clinicians into the platform:

-- Individualized Clinician Logins: An administrator enters the clinician's name and work email address.
-It is up to the clinician to set their own password.
+- Individualized Clinician Logins: An administrator enters the clinician's preferred name and work email address.
+The clinician then sets their own password.

-- Simple Clinician Logins: An administrator creates a simple username with a simple password.
+- Simple Clinician Logins: An administrator creates a username and password.
 This is designed to be used by one or more clinicians.

-Optionally, when using simple clinician logins, an administrator can associate 1 or more employee emails with a shared username.
-These emails are used to announce if the password has changed.
+Optionally, when using simple clinician logins, an administrator can associate one or more employee emails with a shared username.
+These emails are used to notify employees of the credentials of a newly created shared user account and also when the password for a shared user account has been changed.
 The ability to associate these emails can be disabled if your policy does not allow entry of employee email addresses.

 Security Considerations

-- All traffic transmitted by My ACP Decisions Platform is encrypted over HTTPS and SSL.
+- All traffic transmitted by My ACP Decisions Platform is encrypted over HTTPS, SSL, and TLS.

 - Clinician's names and email addresses are encrypted at rest in the database.

-- My ACP Decisions servers operate in a shared cloud environment (Rackspace).
+- My ACP Decisions servers operate in the AWS cloud environment.

 - Multiple layers of monitoring at the server, web application, and domain levels are used to detect and protect against the intrusion, denial of service attacks, and other bad actors.